smmajidulislam/smmajidulislam/README.md

 ---

-### 👋 About Me
+### 👋 Welcome to My GitHub Profile!

 Hi!
-I am **S. M. Majidul Islam**, a passionate MERN Stack Developer with experience building scalable web applications.
-I love coding, learning new technologies, and sharing knowledge.
+I am **S. M. Majidul Islam**, a passionate self-taught MERN Stack Developer.
+I love building dynamic and user-friendly web applications.
+Coding is not just a skill for me—it's a passion.

+---

+### 🚀 What I'm Up To

+- 💻 I love working on creative frontend and backend projects.
+- 🔭 Currently exploring full-stack architecture and cloud integration.
+- 🌱 Learning Web 3.0 and blockchain technologies.
+- 👯 Looking to collaborate on open-source and team projects.

 ---